Continuous integration for Django projects

 method, defined asdef setUp(self)

-, we create one user,self.user
+, you create one user,self.user

 , and a post by that user. - The